k21971/EvilHack/doc/evilhack-changelog.md

   just coating it in poison
 - Fix: various issues with monster riders/steeds
 - Fix: bugle playing should not scare certain monsters
+- Fix: give rings/wands/artifacts in monsters inventory the same consideration as the player vs shock damage